kseastman/recursion-tracing/README.md

 ## Definitions
 Define the following:
-- Recursion
+- Recursion: Recursion is calling a method from inside of the method, similar to a loop.
-- Recursive Case
+- Recursive Case: What you want your method to do during the unwind step, once the recursion is stopped and each layer of the stack is popped off and executed.
-- Base Case
+- Base Case:  The 'stop' condition, the smallest possible, meaningful calculation that you can return from to solve a large problem.
-- Activation Chain/Function Call Stack
+- Activation Chain/Function Call Stack: The stack of allocated memory holding each stage of a recursion.
-- Activation Record/Function Call
+- Activation Record/Function Call: The individual pieces of allocated memory in the stack.
-- Infinite Recursion/Stack Overflow/Stack too deep
+- Infinite Recursion/Stack Overflow/Stack too deep: The potential pitfall if you forget to include a base case in your recursive function.
-- Tail Recursion
+- Tail Recursion: Tracking the eventual end calculation as part of the function call, allowing some compilers to utilize tail call optimization and reduce a recursive function's space complexity from linear to constant.

 ## Tracing through a recursive method.
 Time & Space complexity.
 ### Trace #1